Introduction Link to heading

 This is a caption.
 Image was found on Unsplash

-The problem with the figure shortcode
+The problem with the figure shortcode Link to heading

 The problem I had with this approach is that you can only configure a single image source.
 The RDP blog post I mentioned above contains lots of images portraying several Windows applications, which can either be very bright or dark depending on the user’s theme.